-'They're very involved until it's time to change diapers or she becomes tired," Kelly Curry said.
-"They're good, but they're still kids.
-They've also suggested names for the new baby, though the won the title in 2000, prompting some fans to suggest an easy good-luck charm 'That way we don't have to change any of the monogramming," Kelly Curry said with a The unnamed baby already our season." jschuver@nd.edu Contact Justin Schuver at SOFTBALL Weather-plagued Irish face Boilers Notre Dame has been forced to reschedule last 4 games due to poor weather By JUSTIN SCHUVER Sports Writer The Irish are hoping for a bit of help from the weather when they face intrastate rival Purdue in a double header in West Lafayette, Tuesday.
-The Irish (10-11) were scheduled to play a doubleheader in Pittsburgh on Saturday to open Big East play, but those games were rained out.
-Notre Dame was then scheduled to travel to Blacksburg to face conference foe Virginia Tech in a Sunday afternoon double header, but a strong snowstorm moved into the area that resulted in the postponing of that matchup as well.
-So far this season, the Irish have lost a total of seven games to rain or snow .
+TURTLE CREEK APARTMENTS Call for details: 272-8124 Visit us at WWW.TURTLECREEKND.COM SOFTBALL Weather-plagued Irish face Boilers ♦ Notre Dame has been forced to reschedule last 4 games due to poor weather By JUSTIN SCHUVER Sports Writer The Irish are hoping for a bit of help from the weather when they face intrastate rival Purdue in a double header in West Lafayette, Tuesday.
+The Irish (10-11) were scheduled to play a double-header in Pittsburgh on Saturday to open Big East play, but those games were rained out Notre Dame was then scheduled to travel to Blacksburg to face conference foe Virginia Tech in a Sunday afternoon double header, but a strong snowstorm moved into the area that resulted in the postponing of that matchup as well.
+So far this season, the Irish have lost a total of seven games to rain or snow.
 "It's difficult because you don't get those extra games under your belt," said Irish sophomore pitcher Steffany Stenglein.
-"Most teams have more games played than we do, but we can't let that affect us.
+"Most teams have more games played than we do, but we can't let that affect us."
 On Feb.
-22, in the championship game of the NFCA Football continued from page 20 on the same page as each other and executing and being consistent.
-Coach wants us to work on the fundamentals and that's going to help us get to where we The Irish will practice the rest of the week, except for Leadoff Classic in Columbus, Ga., the Irish held a 12-0 lead over Rhode Island in the fourth inning, but that game was cancelled due to a downpour of rain and time constraints.
+22, in the championship game of the NFCA Leadoff Classic in Columbus, Ga., the Irish held a 12-0 lead over Rhode Island in the fourth inning, but that game was cancelled due to a downpour of rain and time constraints.
 An almost certain Irish victory was wiped off the books.
 Two games were also lost at the Kia Klassic in Fullerton, Calif., due to heavy rain on March 15.
 Finally, the loss of the two doubleheaders the past weekend has resulted in an Irish team that simply has not been on the field in game situations as much as they would like.
 Luckily for the Irish, they are not the only team being washed out.
-Their opponent in Tuesday's doubleheader.
-Purdue, was rained out of their two-game series against Ohio State on Sunday. Т h Boilermakers (22-13) are led offensively by a pair of big bats in "Most teams have more games played than we do, but we can't let that affect us."
-Steffany Stenglein Irish pitcher sophomore Andrea Hillsey and freshman Tricia Lilley.
-Millsev leads all starters with a .473 batting average, while Lilley leads the team in home runs with eight.
+Their opponent in Tuesday's doubleheader, Purdue, was rained out of their two-game series against Ohio State on Sunday.
+"Most teams have more games played than we do, but we can't let that affect us."
+Steffany Stenglein Irish pitcher The Boilermakers (22-13) are led offensively by a pair of big bats in sophomore Andrea Hillsey and freshman Tricia Lilley.
+Millsey leads all starters with a .473 batting average, while Lilley leads the team in home runs with eight.

-game winning streak.
-The alland Notre Dame is tied at 6-6,

-winning streak against their

-intrastate rivals.

 Starting pitchers Diana LaRiva and Leighann Burke have nearly identical stats, with ERAs of 2.19 and 2.20, respectively.
-As a team, the Boilermakers hold their opponents to just a .233 batting average.
-Purdue's last game against Penn State, a 6-5 loss for the Boilermakers, broke a then-12- Buy or Sell your Home with a Grad from the Dome Call Maria Cardle 360-3334 CRESSY and EVERETT/GMAC Realty Office 233-6141 Offee and Conversation for Gay, Lesbian, Bisexual and Questioning Students at Notre Dame
+As a team, the Boilermakers hold their opponents to just a .233 batting Purdue's last game against Penn State, a 6-5 loss for the Boilermakers, broke a then-12- Buy or Sell your Home with a Grad from the Dome Call Maria Cardle 360-3334 CRESSY and EVERETT/GMAC Realty Office 233-6141 game winning streak.
+The alltime series between Purdue and Notre Dame is tied at 6-6, but the Irish have a four-game winning streak against their intrastate rivals.
+"They're a pretty good team," Stenglein said.
+"They've played and beaten some good teams.
+We need to go in there and get these wins to help out our season."
+Contact Justin Schuver at jschuver@nd.edu